-In February of 2013, the Retirement System renewed a five-year non-cancelable operating lease for office space with Metropolis Property Management Group.
-The lease provided the Retirement System with 2,500 feet of office space until the initial term expired on June 30, 2018, however in March 2018 the Retirement System entered into an agreement extending the lease through June 2023.
-The Retirement System paid \$39,013 and \$38,323 in total rent expense in 2017 and 2016, respectively.
-Under the terms of the lease, the Retirement System is obligated to make future minimum lease payments on the office space lease of \$248,414 through June of 2023.
+In February 2018, the Retirement System entered a five-year non-cancelable operating lease for office space with Metropolis Property Management Group.
+The lease provides the Retirement System with 2,500 feet of office space until the initial term expires on June 30, 2023.
+During 2018, the property was sold to Chase Block Realty Associates, c/o Excalibur Management Services, under the same terms and conditions of the new lease agreement.
+The Retirement System paid \$39,419 and \$39,013 in total rent expense in 2018 and 2017, respectively.
+Under the terms of the lease, the Retirement System is obligated to make future minimum lease payments on the office space lease of \$213,424 through June of 2023.
 Under the terms of the renewed lease, rent expense will increase on an annual basis by the lesser of the cumulative increase in the Consumer Price Index for All Urban Consumers (CPI) as published by the Department of Labor for the Manchester, New Hampshire area or 5%.